Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Preliminaries

-At time step $k$, each node $v_j \in \mathcal{V}$ maintains the following variables: $x_j[k]$ is the node's state; $x^{old}_j$ is used for checking whether the node's state was updated during a set of $\max-$consensus operations; $\text{dflag}_j$ is a flag that is used to notify nodes in the network whether the operation of the algorithm is terminated or needs to be continued; $R_{ji}$ is used from node $v_j$ to mark its incoming links from which it received information at least once.
+At time step $k$, each node $v_j \in \mathcal{V}$ maintains the following variables: $x_j[k]$, the node's state; $x^{\rm old}_j$, for checking whether the node's state was updated during a set of max--consensus operations; $\text{dflag}_j$, a flag that is used to notify nodes in the network whether the operation of the algorithm is terminated or needs to be continued; $R_{ji}$, used from node $v_j$ to mark its incoming links from which it received information at least once.